It Takes One: Birgit Urmson

 How did Germany’s postwar trajectory aid the shift in the agenda of its national monuments commission, the Volksbund Deutsche Kriegsgräberfürsorge (VDK)?

 The German monuments commission's (known as Volksbund Deutsche Kriegsgräberfürsorge (VDK)) evolving aesthetics and ideology went hand-in-hand with Germany’s larger trajectory.
 Generally, the German search for moral renewal has been consistent with society becoming less religious and more pacifistic.
 This is mirrored in the government’s efforts as a civilized partner in the larger European identity and being a signatory to the Treaty of Rome (Römische Verträge, 1957) — one of the EU’s foundational documents.
 At war’s end, the VDK’s entire archives in Berlin had been lost to firebombing, leading the organization to reckon with a new beginning.
 The postwar period saw the VDK eventually turning toward younger, more contemporary designers and artists, such as Offenberg and Oesterlen.
 Germany’s progressive art of this period is also evident in theatre, literature, and music.
-Abstract art imbued with a pacifist message, that Nazi “experts” had labeled “degenerate”, was revived.
+Abstract art imbued with a pacifist message, which Nazi “experts” had labeled “degenerate”, was revived.
 This is visible in the sculptures at the Cassino/Caira cemetery, titled “Mourning and Consolation” (Trauer and Trost).
-Finally, it is important to note that the VDK was freed from government funding and influence and hence needed to align itself with German postwar society in order to secure its funding from subscriptions and donations.
+Finally, it is important to note that the VDK was free from government funding and influence and hence needed to align itself with German postwar society in order to secure its funding from subscriptions and donations.

 At the end of the book, you write about the stylistic stasis of American war memorials being broken by the Vietnam War Memorial, designed by Maya Lin, who is of Chinese-American lineage.
 How would you account for this change in attitude towards memorializing war?